Spermatogonial stem cell: Isolation and culture

-Once isolated, SSC populations are cultured for the purposes of amplification, characterisation, line maintenance and potentially in vitro spermatogenesis or genomic editing.
+Once isolated, SSC populations are cultured for amplification, characterization, line maintenance, and potentially in vitro spermatogenesis or genomic editing.
 The main challenges to SSC culturing are the interactions between media substances and the epigenetic makeup that underlies pluripotency and can affect future offspring.
 Short-term in vitro propagation of these cells has been carried out in Stem-Pro 34 media supplemented by growth factors.
-Long-term culture of human SSCs is not established yet, however one group reports successful proliferation in feeder cell-free media supplied with growth factors and hydrogel.
+The long-term culture of human SSCs is not established yet, however, one group reports successful proliferation in feeder cell-free media supplied with growth factors and hydrogel.

 Transplantation

 The first successful SSC transplantation was described in mice in 1994 whereby the procedure restored spermatogenesis fully in an otherwise infertile mouse.
 These mice were then able to produce viable offspring which opened new exciting doors for future potential therapies in humans.

 As cancer treatments are not cancer cell-specific and are often gonadotoxic (toxic to the ovaries and the testes), children usually face infertility as a consequence of treatment as there is no established way to preserve their fertility yet, especially in prepubertal boys.
 Infertility after cancer treatment depends on the type and dosage of treatment but can vary from 17% to 82% of patients.
-Spermatogonial stem cell therapy (SSCT) has been proposed as a potential method to restore fertility in such cancer survivors who desire to have children later in life.
+Spermatogonial stem cell therapy (SSCT) has been proposed as a potential method to restore fertility in cancer survivors who desire to have children later in life.
 The method has been tested in numerous animal models including non-human primates; Hermann et al. took out and isolated SSCs from prepubertal and adult rhesus macaques before treating them with busulfan (an alkylating agent used in chemotherapy).
-SSCs were then injected back into the rete testis of the same animal that they were taken from ~10–12 weeks after treatment; and spermatogenesis was observed in almost all recipients (16/17).
-However, these SSCs were difficult to detect which is why further analysis of the ability of descendant sperm to fertilise could not be determined.
-The viability of embryos fertilised by donor sperm after SSC transplantation needs to be evaluated to truly determine the usefulness of this technique.
+SSCs were then injected back into the rete testis of the same animal that they were taken from ~10–12 weeks after treatment, and spermatogenesis was observed in almost all recipients (16/17).
+However, these SSCs were difficult to detect which is why further analysis of the ability of descendant sperm to fertilize could not be determined.
+The viability of embryos fertilized by donor sperm after SSC transplantation needs to be evaluated to truly determine the usefulness of this technique.

-Recently, SSC transplantation has also been proposed as a potential method for conservation of endangered species through xenogeneic transplantation.
+Recently, SSC transplantation has also been proposed as a potential method for the conservation of endangered species through xenogeneic transplantation.
 Roe et al. suggested that the reproductive lifespan of such species could be extended by transplanting their germ cells into a domestic host.
 In their study, they used the quail as a model for an exotic species and transplanted SSCs into chicken embryos which successfully colonized the gonadal ridge of the host embryo.
 This allows the isolation of mature sperm later on in development from the host even after the donor has deceased which can be used in future fertilization and potentially more successful conservation.